serverpod/serverpod/packages/serverpod/README.md

 Supported types are `bool`, `int`, `double`, `String`, `DateTime`, and other serializable classes.
 You can also use lists of objects.
 Null safety is supported.
 Once your classes are generated, you can use them as parameters or return types to endpoint methods.

-__Note:__ There is not yet support for `Map` or lists of lists.
-These are planned to be added in a future version.

 ### Database mappings
 It's possible to map serializable classes straight to tables in your database.
 To do this, add the `table` key to your yaml file: